This Roasted Cod with Crispy Garlic Potatoes and Warm Tomato Salsa is made with simple but super flavorful ingredients!

 Rachael Ray believes that everyone — even your dog or cat — should be able to enjoy meals made with simple natural ingredients like real meat and wholesome veggies.
 So I know she approves of our human meal and our kitty meal.

-And regardless of whether you’re a cat-lover, dog-lover or just a food-lover, you’ll definitely want to check out this recipe.
+Regardless of whether you’re a cat-lover, dog-lover or just a food-lover, you’ll definitely want to check out this recipe.

 - 4 small yukon gold potatoes